rikosintie/Discovery/usage.md

 Nmap done: 1 IP address (1 host up) scanned in 15.03 seconds
 ```

+The "SSH Banner: SSH-2.0-Mocana SSH 6.3" is the ssh server that is running on the procurve switch.
+Over the years HPE has used different versions of ssh but this banner will help identify procurve switches.

 Let's look at the contents of the procurve-scan.gnmap file:

 ```bash